 New Power’s share price has dropped dramatically from about $21 to $2.
 It was prudent to recognize the value of our stake in New Power, and we hedged that value in the LJM partnership.
 We have terminated that agreement and took a loss.

-Why aren’t you providing a balance sheet with earnings?

-As we have always done, we will continue to make the balance sheet available when we file our 10Q.

-What are your reserve levels?
-Are you fully reserved for California and India?

 What’s the information you’re providing with this earnings release that you haven’t in the past?